 There are different subtypes of Bipolar Disorders depending on the severity of the illness.
 Individuals struggling with bipolar disorders all experience periods of depression, but the severity of the mood elevation determines which subtype you may struggle with.

-Everyone experiences periods of happiness and joy, but an individual struggling with bipolar disorders may experience extreme happiness, to the point of elation or extreme irritability, without a specific cause and this feeling may go on for days at a time.
+Everyone experiences periods of happiness and joy, but an individual struggling with bipolar disorders may experience extreme happiness, to the point of elation or extreme irritability, without a specific cause and this feeling may go on for at least days at a time.
 This elation is often coupled with biological changes in one's sleep, concentration/attention, and judgement.
 It's during times of mood elevation, which can last from a few hours to days or weeks on end, that can impact one's ability to work or maintain relationships.
 Sometimes, individuals may act in an impulsive manner and this can impact their finances, relationships, or well-being.

 It is crucial that an individual be correctly assessed by a provider with extensive training and experience in treating bipolar disorders.
 Dr. Nam has specialized training from her time in the Bipolar Disorders clinic at Stanford, doctoral research training in the treatment of bipolar disorders, and fellowship training from Stanford University in the treatment of bipolar disorders.